 Lincolnshire has long played a central role in military aviation and this year there is something extra special to celebrate as 2018 marks the centenary of the formation of the Royal Air Force.
 There are many events and exhibitions planned throughout the county to commemorate this, including a small exhibit in our own little museum at the Manor House Stables.
 We are commemorating some of our own local heroes and heroines during both the First and Second World Wars.

-Lincolnshire attracts thousands of aviation tourists every year and this year will be no exception as there will be a wealth of things to see and do.
+Lincolnshire attracts thousands of aviation tourists every year with a wealth of things to see and do throughout the county.
 The history of aviation in the County is a rich one and includes an important role in the production of early aircraft in the First World War; Lincolnshire based firms (Ruston Proctor & Co.
 Ltd, Robey & Co Ltd and Clayton & Shuttleworth Ltd), which had been involved in producing agricultural machinery, now produced aircraft.
 Statistics show that these companies produced more aircraft for the RFC, RNAS and RAF than any other county.
-Known as ‘Bomber County’ in the SEcond World War, many people do not realise the important role it played in the First World War.
+Known as ‘Bomber County’ in the Second World War, many people do not realise the important role it played in the First World War.
 Few people realise how many airfields existed in Lincolnshire in the First World War.
-Before the war the companies were primarily involved in building agricultural machinery.

 Lincolnshire is also well-known for its training school at RAF College Cranwell which has been training officers and aircrew since 1920 (Prince Charles and Prince William included!), home to the ‘Dambusters’ (we have our own Dambuster’s Memorial in Woodhall Spa, the Petwood Hotel in Woodhall Spa served as the Officer’s Mess for the 617 Squadron during WW2 and you can visit the office of Guy Gibson, first Commanding Officer of the Royal Air Force’s No. 617 Squadron, at Scampton, just north of Lincoln), the Battle of Britain Memorial Flight in Coningsby (which includes the only flying UK Lancaster Avro along with Spitfires, Hurricanes and more), the home of the Red Arrows, the list goes on!
 Only just down the road from here is the small lovely little village of Scopwick – but for many people around the world it is a site of pilgrimage.
 In the cemetery is the grave of John Gillespie Magee, who wrote the poem ‘High Flight’ shortly before being killed in a World War II flying accident, but his poem lived on.

-There are also many special events happening throughout the county including the 1940’s weekend in Woodhall Spa (this year on the 7th & 8th July), the 1940’s weekend on the 11th & 12th August in Lincoln, the Air show at the Aviation Heritage Centre in East Kirkby on the 4th August and the Air Show at Scampton in September.
+There are also many special events happening throughout the county including the 1940’s weekend in Woodhall Spa in July, the 1940’s weekend in August in Lincoln, the Air show at the Aviation Heritage Centre in East Kirkby and the Air Show at Scampton or Waddington .

 It’s everywhere!
 Lincolnshire isn’t called Bomber County for nothing!
 Here’s a list to start with;